 obtain presenting their research to an audience of peers and superiors

 Each student earning a major in the natural sciences and mathematics

 complete Natural Science Seminar (SCI 491 or SCI 492) for half

-for 2 credits.
-This involves fulfilling the attendance
+credit.
+This involves fulfilling the attendance requirement at

 weekly seminar.
 In another semester, each student completes

 Science Research Communication (SCI 493) for one credit.
 The